NIME-conference/nime-website/committee.md

 permalink: /committee/
 ---

 > On 17 April 2024 the Steering Committee ceased its functions, and governance was officially transferred to the [NIME Board](https://nime.org/board/).
-Please note that the information regarding other Committees, Officers, and Advisory Board on this page is not up to date."and governance was officially transferred
+Please note that the information regarding other Committees, Officers, and Advisory Board on this page is not up to date.

 ## Steering Committee
 The Steering Committee is responsible for [guiding the future direction](https://nime.gitbook.io/conference-cookbok/steering/steeringcommittee) of the NIME conference.
 It is composed of previous, current and  future NIME conference chairs, currently: